Introduction to egrep command in Unix

 Example #3: Option -i

-It displays the lines in the file that matches with the input pattern while ignoring the case of alphabets.
+It displays the lines in the file that match the input pattern while ignoring the case of alphabets.

 Syntax: